millerhooks/GraphTerm/README.md

 but never finished.
 That maybe I'll post one day if I clean it up.

 This was not written to be used in production or as a remote administration utility.
-It was made for video production and as a proof of concept I have for a DevOps IDE.
+It was made for educational screencast production and as a proof of concept I have for a DevOps IDE.
 If you do anything dumb with it.
 It is still just that, a proof of concept, but people seem to like it so I'm sharing it.
 I know the code is uggo, I would love it someone helped clean that up and finished the DevOps IDE and gifted me a Tesla.
 If wishes were fishes, eh?